iiasa/RE4AFAGRI_platform/README.md

 Each models is developed in a specific programming language and has thus specific software requirements, which are listed below.

 ### First - Get the code and repository structure:
-- Download or clone this entire repository either using, Github Desktop, git clone or downloading it as a .zip folder with all of the subfolders for each model included
+- Download or clone this entire repository either using, Github Desktop, `git clone` or downloading it as a .zip folder with all of the subfolders for each model included

 ### For WaterCROP:
   - XXX

 ### For M-LED:
-  - Have R (version >=3.6) installed on your local computer: https://cran.r-project.org/bin/windows/base/
+  - Have `R` (version >=3.6) installed on your local computer: `https://cran.r-project.org/bin/windows/base/`
-  - Have a recent version of Rstudio installed on your local computer: https://posit.co/download/rstudio-desktop/
+  - Have a recent version of `RStudio` installed on your local computer: `https://posit.co/download/rstudio-desktop/`
   - Follow the instructions prompted in the first run to install all the required package dependencies

 ### For OnSSET: